 In many ways, this demand has been a long time coming.
-From robo-call interactive voice response tools to virtual assistants and voice assistants like Siri, the user experience when interacting with technology has long been rather robotic.
+From robo-call interactive voice response tools to conversational AI voice assistants like Siri, the user experience when interacting with technology has long been rather robotic.
 The novelty has worn off, and we want to speak face to face more.
 We want to be seen, heard and validated as part of a human connection.

 Nothing beats a real person when doing this.
 But digital humans are now able to simulate some of the best parts of that human experience – showing emotion, listening, speaking and displaying warmth and empathy.